Aston Martin Virage: Virage/V8 Coupe and Works Service models

 The five-speed ZF Friedrichshafen manual was fitted to about forty percent of the cars produced.
 The more popular automatic option was the Chrysler three-speed Torqueflite transmission.
 For the 1993 model year, the three-speed unit was replaced by a four-speed automatic unit.
 The six-speed manual from the Vantage also became optional at the end of the Virage's production run.
+Aston Martin had prepared for an annual production rate of 275 examples.
+In the end, the totals averaged about a third of that during the model's seven-year lifespan (including the Volante).